Skip to content

 Basic Rules

 1. Your miner will start in the challenge period upon entry.
-This 60-day period will require your miner to demonstrate consistent performance, after which they will be released from the challenge period, which may happen before 60 days has expired.
-In this month, they will receive a small amount of TAO that will help them avoid getting deregistered.
+This 90-day period will require your miner to demonstrate consistent performance, after which they will be released from the challenge period, which may happen before 90 days has expired.
+During this period, they will receive a small amount of TAO that will help them avoid getting deregistered.
 The minimum requirements to pass the challenge period:

 Scoring Details

-While our primary scoring mechanic is returns, consistency plays a substantial role in scoring our miners as we look to prioritize miners with a consistent track record of success.
+While returns is a significant scoring mechanic, consistency and statistical confidence each play a substantial role in scoring our miners as we look to prioritize miners with a consistent track record of success.
 Additionally, we have a layer of costs and penalties baked into PTN, to simulate the real costs of trading.

 Scoring Metrics

-We use four scoring metrics to evaluate miners based on their mid trade scores: Short Term Risk Adjusted Returns, Long Term Risk Adjusted Returns, Sharpe and Omega.
+We use six scoring metrics to evaluate miners based on daily returns: Long Term Risk Adjusted Returns, Short Term Risk Adjusted Returns, Sharpe, Omega, Sortino, and Statistical Confidence.

-To find the risk adjusted return, we take the product of all positional returns as the current miner return.
+To find the risk adjusted return, we take the annualized daily returns as the current miner return.
 We then divide this by the drawdown term.
-If, for example, a miner has a total 90-day return of 7.5% and a drawdown of 2.5%, their long term risk adjusted return would be 3.0.
+If, for example, a miner has a total 90-day return of 7.5% and a mean drawdown of 2.5%, their long term risk adjusted return would be 3.0.

-The sharpe ratio will look at the positional return divided by the standard deviation of the returns.
-To avoid gaming on the bottom, a minimum value of 0.5% is used for the standard deviation.
+The sharpe ratio will look at the annualized excess return, returns normalized with the risk-free rate, divided by the annualized volatility which is the standard deviation of the returns.
+To avoid gaming on the bottom, a minimum value of 1% is used for the volatility.

-The omega ratio is a measure of the winning trades versus the losing trades.
-It serves as a useful proxy for the risk to reward ratio the miner is willing to take with each trade.
-Like the sharpe ratio, we will use a minimum value of 0.5% for the denominator.
+The omega ratio is a measure of the winning days versus the losing days.
+The numerator is the sum of the positive daily log returns while the denominator is the product of the negative daily log returns.
+It serves as a useful proxy for the risk to reward ratio the miner is willing to take with each day.
+Like the Sharpe ratio, we will use a minimum value of 1% for the denominator.

 MetricScoring Weight